Malika Sobirova: Early life

-Sobirova was born in 1942 in Dushanbe, the capital of Tajikistan.
-Her father Ibragim Sabirov was a musician and her mother Madina Sabirova was a nurse.
+Sobirova was born in 1942 in Stalinabad, the capital of Tajikistan.
+Her father Ibragim Sobirov was a musician and her mother Madina Sobirova was a nurse.
 As a young girl she was very stubborn and refused to be frightened into an arranged marriage, as per the then prevalent practice; and instead pursued her talent in dance.
 She took her dancing course from Leningrad Choreography Academy (the Vaganova Ballet School), from where she graduated in 1961.
 It was a tradition among the students of this ballet school to consider themselves incomplete till they performed the Swan dance.
 She was also keen to learn the complete music of the ballet.

 Career

 In 1961, after graduating she returned to Dushanbe and joined Onegin Theatre.
 She also joined People's Artist of the USSR and regularly performed at Tchaikovsky Hall.
 She was proficient in all classical forms of ballet and won several international awards.
 As a solo ballet dancer her repertoire included all the classical forms, and performed in ballets like the Leili i Medzhnun (Leili and Medjnun) for which music score was provided by Balasanian.
 She was a popular ballet dancer in the Soviet Union.
 She was the most popular dancer of the Opera and Ballet theater which was established in 1940.
 She was delighted like a child when people recognized her in the bus or total strangers greeted her as a ballerina.